Skip to main content

 • OAuth2 client credentials

-That makes the TUI useful for debugging an agent before you turn the same setup into a reusable named server.
+That makes the TUI useful for debugging an agent before you save the same setup as server configuration.

 Browser-hosted mode